nus-cs1010-2021-s2/website/docs/assignment.md

 ## Timeline

-There will be weekly take-home programming assignments, each consisting of 1 to 4 questions.
+There will be weekly take-home programming assignments starting from Week 4, each consisting of 1 to 4 questions.
 These programming assignments collectively contribute to 30% of your final grade.

-The programming assignment is released on the CS1010 website every Thursday, with a deadline given.
+The programming assignment is released on the CS1010 website every Friday afternoon with a deadline given.
 You must submit all questions for each particular programming assignment before the deadline.

 ## General Advice
 You are advised to (i) spend some time thinking before you begin coding, (ii) practice incremental coding and (iii) test your programs thoroughly.